 How does knowing your “why” change everything?

 My “why” for advocacy is personal.
-My mother Joyce completed suicide with a gun when I was two years old.
+My mother Joyce died by suicide with a gun when I was two years old.
 I grew up carrying that loss.
 That pain eventually became purpose.
 Every time I speak about gun violence prevention, that “why” is present.
 People feel it.

 Companies need a “why” that’s just as clear and just as felt.
 Not a tagline.
 A reason for existing that every employee can articulate and believe in.
 If your team can’t tell you why your company matters beyond making money, you’ve got a purpose problem.